jaredhendrickson13/pfsense-api/docs/GRAPHQL.md

 ## Schema and Documentation

-The full schema and documentation for the GraphQL API can be found in the [GraphQL reference docs](https://pfrest.org/graphql-docs/).
+The full schema and documentation for the GraphQL API can be found in the [GraphQL reference docs](https://pfrest.org/graphql-docs/), or you can access the schema directly from your pfSense instance using the /api/v2/schema/graphql endpoint.
 It is also highly recommended to read through the [GraphQL documentation](https://graphql.org/learn/) to fully understand how to interact with the GraphQL API.

 ## Why Use GraphQL?